 The last two weeks have seen incredible ink, time, and venom spread around the competitive dynamics in the super-angel and VC markets.
 First the “smackdown” news and chatter this week and now Angelgate.
-While this makes for great press and lots of page views, the voice of the Founder has been absent from virtually all of the discussion and postings.
-In fact, more than being absent, Founders lose from the shredding and group think and activity happening the market today, and this is a really bad thing.
+While this makes for great press and lots of pageviews, the voice of the Founder has been absent from virtually all of the discussion and postings.
+In fact, more than being absent, Founders lose from the shredding and group think and activity happening in the market today, and this is a really bad thing.

 Super Angels and VCs are spending tons of time and energy arguing vehemently that one approach is better or best, all the while polarizing the discussion.
 Both groups are ganging up in various ways against the other.
 We’ve seen it in deals in the past few weeks whereby big VCs are actively cutting out the super angels, and yes, Super Angels are actively working to keep the big funds out of early deals.
 As Fred points out, the competitive dynamic in the market is heating up, and some of this behavior are the normal results of higher competition.
 While this should be a good thing for Founders by creating more access to capital and more options, the problem is that the current the polarization and warring between the two camps directly places the Founder in the middle of a battle that only hurts the underlying company.